Peanut Butter Chocolate Marble Muffins with Ferris Nut Co.

 The secret ingredient to make these muffins perfect is Ferris Nut Co.’s All Natural Peanut Butter.
 This stuff is seriously SO delicious.
 On a sandwich, toast, in baked goods, by the spoonful, you get the idea.
-It’s got the creamiest texture that’s blended enough to be super smooth, but still has enough texture to make it irresistible.
+It’s got the creamiest texture that’s blended enough to be super smooth but still has enough texture to make it irresistible.

 If you prefer almond or cashew butter, check out Ferris Nut Co.’s All Natural Almond Butter and All Natural Cashew Butter!
 (These would be a 1:1 substitute for this recipe as well) Now, let’s get down to business…muffin business that is!